A Response to Ben Carson's Creation vs. Evolution Video

 [24:27] And, you know, this should be, if it's true, a continual evolving.
 So we should be able to find intermediate species at any given point in time.
 And we should be able to find how they line up.
 You know, Darwin said his whole theory depended on the fossil remains.
 And he said, we should be able to line up, from a single cell organism to man, several miles long, and just walk right down the fossil trail, and see how everything evolved.
 And he said the only reason they didn't have the fossils is because they were not geologically sophisticated enough.
 But that we would be in fifty to a hundred years.
 Well, that was a hundred and fifty years ago.
 We still haven't found them.
 Where are they?
 Where are the fossil remains?
 But when you ask the evolutionists about that, they say, 'Well I don't know where they are.
 They're somewhere.
 They're [unintelligible], we just haven't found 'em, yet.'
 That's a pretty lame excuse to be honest with you.

 I've read both The Origin and The Voyage of the Beagle, and I don't recall any such statements from Darwin.
+In fact, Darwin hardly discussed fossils at all in The Origin, focusing mainly on other lines of evidence, like biogeography and the difficulties of distinguishing between true species and mere varieties.
 Perhaps he said or wrote it somewhere else, but it doesn't seem consistent with what he's written that I have read.

 But despite how many fossils have been found, we'll never have a situation like the one Carson describes, where we could "line up, from a single cell organism to man, several miles long, and just walk right down the fossil trail, and see how everything evolved."
 To quote myself from a previous entry, "We are lucky to have a fossil record at all.
 Just consider what it takes for us to find a fossil ...
 When most organisms die, they get eaten and decomposed, and there aren't any recognizable remains.
 It takes a special set of circumstances for remains to get covered up quickly enough that they don't decompose, but gently enough that they don't get dashed to pieces, and it's even rarer still for this to happen to a nearly complete skeleton/tree/whatever type of organism, and not just bits and pieces.
 And it's even rarer still for this to happen to soft tissue, and not just hard parts.
 Then, even if just the right circumstances existed for a fossil to form, we need to be lucky enough to find it once it's been exposed by erosion, but before erosion carries on further and destroys the fossil altogether."

 I'll add to that something I learned from Dawkins' Greatest Show on Earth, that not a single fossil has ever been found for a specimen of the phylum, Platyhelminthes, or flatworms, even though it consists of tens of thousands of species, and billions (at least) of individuals.
-To quote myself again, "if we can't find fossils of all extant species, why should we expect to find fossils of all extinct species?"
+To paraphrase myself again, if we can't find fossils of all existing species, why should we expect to find fossils of all extinct species?

 [25:40] But, you know, the interesting thing about evolution, about natural selection, is that it claims that anything that isn't useful disappears.
 So, while a species is in the process of changing, it clings onto those things that allow it to thrive and those things that are not useful disappear.
 So if that's the case, why do we have kidneys?
 Because, a kidney has many components, you know, a glamirolis, and renal tubules, and all kinds of epithelial surfaces, all of which work together to be able to filter blood, create urine.
 It's a complex process.
 None of those things in and of themself have any purpose.